simeonvar/vdi-sim/README.md

 vdi-sim
 =======
+-How to run simulator
+After we edit the ./setting files, simply hit:
+      python vdi-sim.py'
+It will take a while to finish.

+-Detailed explanations
-Vdi-sim is a simple cluster-wide Virtual Destktop Infrastructure(VDI) server simulator that supports different policies of combining full and partial VM migration techniques to simulate power consumption and performance impacts.
+Vdi-sim is a simple cluster-wide Virtual Destktop Infrastructure(VDI) server simulator that replays the desktop traces and simulates the power consumption and performance impacts.
+It supports the hybrid policies of combining full and partial VM migration techniques.
 The simulator assumes there exists a centralized controller software that coordinates the power management of a VDI server cluster.

 Vdi-sim takes VM activity traces as input.
 Each VDI server hosts a number of desktop virtual machines(VM).
 At each second, we measure the state of each VM.
 There are two defined VM states: idle and active.
 If there is no keyboard or mouse activity in a VM during a second, then the VM is defined to be idle, otherwise active.
 So a traces file for 8 VMs looks like below(Each line specifies the VM states during a particular second of the date):